 If you ask a question and only want to hear the answer that soothes your worries, then you’re expecting others to fix your insecurities.
 We’ve all been there.
 Now, have you ever had someone tell you the answer you didn’t want to hear?
-Did you completely fall apart and throw a fit like I used to do?
-(I used to throw so many fits.
-Little passive aggressive adult tantrums.
-It wasn’t pretty.)
+Did you completely fall apart like I used to?
+When this happens, you didn’t ask a question to seek truth, you asked a question to be validated.

-You have to learn to soothe your own insecurities.
-But how?
+You have to learn to soothe your own insecurities and validate yourself as an artist.

-I use wild optimism and hypothetical worst case scenario thought exercises.
+I use wild optimism and hypothetical worst-case scenario thought exercises.
 Example: When my insecurities start asking what if my work does suck?
 What’s the worst that can happen?
 I take my voice back and respond: Nobody buys it.
 Maybe I get made fun of.
 Does that mean I don’t like doing art?
 No. Does that mean I should give up?
-Heck no. It means I should keep creating, pushing my skills, and doing what I love.
+Heck no. Does that mean I’m not a good artist?
+Nope.
+It means I should keep creating, pushing my skills, and doing what I love.